k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

 ## Consequences

 - Users will have an additional protocol to be aware of.
-- Introduction of a new type (`ArtifactPullSecret`) when ideally existing types could be reused.
 - If the Secret referenced by `ArtifactPullSecret` does not exist, the download will fail.
 - Users need to be notified about different failure types (e.g., unreadable secret, invalid secret).
 - Additional configuration is required to handle authentication, ensuring secure access to resources.